Here is your source for information on the identification, habitat, ecology, reproduction, range, and distribution of Vermont’s animals.

 Bats in the attic, bears in the beehives, deer eating the beans, raccoons in the garbage: the list of wildlife problems goes on.

-Many wildlife species can become a nuisance under certain circumstances.
-Here are some resources for help with nuisance wildlife.
+Many wildlife species can cause conflicts under certain circumstances.
+Here are some resources to help resolve human-wildlife conflicts.

 Berlin, Vermont Phone number: 802-223-8690 or visit their website on protecting property.